CivicVision/geospatial-data-visualization-with-d3/content/resources/d3/tooltip/index.md

 include_js = ["repl.js", "tooltip.js"]
 layout = "single"
 section = "d3"
-title = "Toooltip in d3"
+title = "How to create a simple tooltip in d3.js"

 +++
 {{< header>}}
 {{< headline-h1>}}
-Tooltip in d3
+How to create a simple tooltip in d3
 {{</ headline-h1>}}
 {{</ header>}}